9 Bachelorette Party Ideas Beyond the Bar Crawl

 Find a local cooking class that does private groups.
 Italian pasta making, sushi rolling, Thai curry from scratch.
 You learn something, you eat something incredible at the end, and nobody has to worry about planning a dinner reservation for twelve people.

 I did this for a friend's bachelorette in Austin and it was the highlight of the weekend.
-We made fresh ravioli, drank way too much wine, and the photos were genuinely great.
+We made fresh ravioli and drank way too much wine, and the photos came out genuinely great.
 Something about flour-covered aprons and handmade pasta just photographs well.

 3. The Outdoor Adventure

-Hiking, kayaking, horseback riding, or a day at a lake house.
-For the bride who would rather be outside than in a VIP booth, this is it.
+Hiking, kayaking, horseback riding, a day at a lake house: for the bride who'd rather be outside than in a VIP booth, this is it.

-Plan it for a full day.
-Pack a picnic.
-Bring a portable speaker.
+Plan it for a full day, pack a picnic, and bring a portable speaker.
 End the day around a fire pit with drinks and stories about the bride.
-It is simple, it is beautiful, and it costs a fraction of a weekend in Nashville.
+It's simple and beautiful and costs a fraction of a weekend in Nashville.

-One thing to keep in mind: outdoor activities require more coordination.
+One thing to keep in mind is that outdoor activities require more coordination.
 Use the RSVP notes field to ask about fitness levels and dietary restrictions when guests respond.
-You do not want to plan a 10-mile hike only to discover half the group brought sandals.
+You don't want to plan a 10-mile hike only to discover half the group brought sandals.

 4. The Wine Tour